FilipiMachado/amazing-movies-vuejs/README.md

 ## 💻 Project

-The Search Popular Movies was developed by Thomas Weibenfalk, during the course offered by freeCodeCamp on Youtube.
+The Popular Movies SPA was developed using front-end knowledge and requests via API.
 ## 📝 License

 This project is under MIT licensa.
 Read this file [LICENSE](LICENSE.md) for more details.